moeyua/astro-theme-typography/README.md

 - Build with **TypeScript** and **UnoCSS**
 - **Fast**.
 100% [Pagespeed Score](https://pagespeed.web.dev/analysis/https-astro-theme-typography-vercel-app/j34nq9tx0s?form_factor=desktop).
+- **Typography** Derived from prevalent Chinese typographic norms and aims to provide an enhanced reading experience for website visitors.
 - **Responsive**.
 Responsive and works well on all screen sizes.
 - **Accessible**.
 A well thought out semantic and accessible content.
 - **SEO friendly**.Open Graph and Twitter Cards support for a better social sharing experience.